e1m3m0/AnytimeBooksAngular/README.md

 - Provide users a way to mark a book as read or archive list.
 - Provide feedback to other users with a like or dislike entry and count.
+- Provide users the option to create an account and save information on a server, instead of local storage.
+Making the data accesible from any device.

 ## Credits